sspurrie/hw4-copy/README.md

 ## Some implementation notes

+You have license to vary the wall's size and placement and the spacing between it and the walls.
+Your final product must have several rows of bricks in the wall.

 To start the game, you can place the ball in the center and wait for 3 seconds, then begin the ball moving down towards one side or the other at an angle.